 But the point is, now that I have travel on my mind more often, I finally decided to set up a travel savings fund earlier this year.

 Why I Finally Set Up a Travel Savings Fund

-Back in April, two of my girlfriends and I took a long-weekend and went to Colorado for some hiking and R&R. It was fun to get away from real life and to go with people who also want to travel.
+Back in April, two of my girlfriends and I took a long-weekend and went to Colorado for some hiking and R&R. It was fun to get away from real life for a few days and enjoy time with friends.

 One night while we were up laughing and talking instead of sleeping, we decided we are going to go on at least one “girls trip” each year.
 We talked about several places we want to go in coming years and then decided on New York for 2017.